Call now in confidence immediate help & advice 24/7

 Below, we provide some statistics about alcohol and drug use in Cardiff:

 It is a disease of brain reward and chronic relapsing.
-When a subject is suffering from an addiction, their brain pathways have been drastically altered to depend on a particular substance, making their cravings insatiable until they consume the substance.
+When a subject is suffering from drug or alcohol addiction, their brain pathways have been drastically altered to depend on a particular substance, making their cravings insatiable until they consume the substance.

-When subjects do not consume this addictive substance, they will experience significant withdrawal symptoms.
+When subjects do not consume this addictive substance, they will experience significant drug or alcohol withdrawal symptoms.

 These withdrawal symptoms can be so severe that it is incredibly difficult to function without consuming the addictive substance.

-However, the more they consume the drug or alcoholic substance, the higher their tolerance becomes.
+However, the more they consume drugs or alcohol, the higher their tolerance becomes.

 This means that they will need to consume more to match their increasing tolerance levels, and this could mean dangerous levels of consumption and even overdose.